Learn how to organize your digital pictures. The bridge between digital camera and computer.

 What helps you remember events?
 If you think about it, most of the times you need three things: approximate date, place and a short description of the event.
 So, this is what you need to have in each of your folder’s description.

-For example: 07_07_04-church_picnic_beach_july4th will quickly identify the pictures in this folder.
+A simple example of naming your image folders: 07_07_04-church_picnic_beach_july4th will quickly identify the pictures in this folder.
 Or: 07_07_01-baby_shower_smiths_house will also identify the event and the place together with the date.
 If you remember to place these three pieces of information in each folder description you will be able to identify them very quickly.

 Use the date as an automatic sorting mechanism.